 What are the types of images you should consider for your e-commerce site?
 Many businesses, especially startups, use their websites as substitutes for physical stores.
 Appealing product images are used to help ensure customers have at least the same level of experience.
 Large images are recommended as these enable you to highlight parts and features of each product.
 Check out the websites of apparel companies Nike and Adidas, which offer images of a product in all angles (top, sides, bottom).

 Working with a digital marketing agency can aid a business in successfully using visual elements not only to boost its page ranking but also to improve UX design and user experience.
+It doesn’t have to be too expensive either.
+If you rent or hire a camera for a day or two, you can make a lot of quality videos even if you don’t have the budget of Nike or Adidas.

 #3: Visual elements and user experience